Unlocking Developer Success: In-Depth Insights

 TDD Basics

-Test Driven Development (TDD) is a methodology that places testing at the forefront of the development process.
+Test Driven Development (TDD) places testing at the forefront of the development process.
 It involves writing tests for a feature before writing the feature itself.
 This approach promotes a structured and systematic development cycle.

 Ensuring Code Integrity